 Bonaventura, and many others, had been training since the fall for the upcoming spring sports season, hoping to achieve their goals.
 “This season,” said Bonaventura, “I was hoping to reach 300 goals.
 I was also hoping as a team to make it to districts for the third year in a row.”
 The Shepherd Hill lacrosse team lost in the district tournament last year to Westfield 12-8.
 This season was looking hopeful for the team but sadly ended before it started.

 Athletes took the loss of the spring season in many different ways.
 Some were devastated and lost all motivation, but others used this to grow mentally.
 Sports all require a certain sense of mental toughness and it’s a hard thing to just sit down and work at.
 It isn’t something that is easy to change, but when left almost alone with nothing to look forward to, athletes can become mentally tougher whether they know it or not.
+Thankfully, some sports like golf can still be played at home or in the garage if you have the proper home golf setup.

 “Unexpected things might happen and you just make the best of them and learn from them,” said Garrepy.
 “I have learned that things might not always go your way, but you should always make the best of it.”